-•Worker empowerment and engagement: How workers are valued and respected in the organization; workers' comfort and willingness to apply their knowledge, skills and expertise in all decisions that impact them and the organization.
+•Worker engagement and empowerment: How workers are valued and respected in the organization; workers' comfort and willingness to apply their knowledge, skills and expertise in all decisions that impact them and the organization.

 •Risk management: The overarching approach to ensure that all threats to the values and opportunities to enhance these values are effectively and continually assessed and managed.